Keelen-Fisher/reading-notes/class2notes.md

 # The Coder's Computer:
->## The Terminal (AKA, Where Stuff Get's **REAL**!)

-	- To create a new file, click on add file in your main page of Git Hub and name the file with .md after the text
+>## Choosing a Text Editor ***(Choosing the Right Editor Varies between each person)***
+## "Choose your Character"
+### - Where to Start?
+The perfect text editor can be different depending on the person that you're asking.
+Overall, a text editor is your helper, that assists in mangement of your writings which can help you for when you create your website.
+- A few features to pay attention to when you're looking for the right editor:
+  	- Can your syntax be **highlighted**?
+  	- Can you choose between a plethora of themes that matches with your own creation?
+  	- Are you able to significantly finish your programs without having to put so much stress physically and mentally as before?
+  	- And Lastly, can this editor assist you in staying organized throughout the entire time that you're writing your program?
+  These are only some of the recommendations.

+  ### So What Are Some Already-Known Options?
+  - Just to name a few:
+          - NotePad++
+          - TextWrangler
+          - BB Edit
+          - Visual Studio Code
+          - Atom

+>## IDEs
+**IDE (Integrated Developement Environement)** is next level, where you have the following sofwares compiled together to make an IDE:
+           - Text Editor
+           - Complier
+           - Manager
+           - Debugger

+>## TERMINALS (The Creation of your Asstant.....
+Can Take forever)
-	- Creating Terminal Tasks:
+### Creating Terminal Tasks

-		○ PWD (Print Working Directory) [Where am I command] after you press enter, it should display your current location.
-(In which folder?)
+- PWD (Print Working Directory, or The "Where Am I Command") Showing Which Folder?
-		○ Command: LS (List) Listing all of the directory items.
+- Command: ls (List) Listing all of the directory Items.
 (What's in this folder?)
-		○ Cd (Change Directory)
+- cd (Change Directory)
-			§ So if I want to change the directory, type: cd [Enter directory or beginning letter of it] then enter tab (Don’t forget that!!
+   - So if I want to change the directory, type: cd then tab, don't forget that!
-		○ EX:
-			§ Cd codefellows-work
-			§ Codefellows-work pwd
-			§ Codefellows-work ls
-		○ Mkdir: Make new Directions
+- mkdir: Make new directions
-		○ How do we go back?
-Enter your periods.
-The number the periods they are, the farther you go back.
-		○ What does argument mean?
-Means that it is a request of a new line.
-		○ Touch: command to make a file.
+- touch: command to make a file.
-			§ EX: touch hiclass.md (after you press enter in the terminal, a file will pop up in the file explorer ○ Code . (means to code in the specific file)
+- code . (means to code in the specific file)
-		○ After you type In code .
-You can open the file and start to code that file.
-	- Going from text to index (from Markdown to HTML)
-		○ Moving over to HTML,
-		○ Emmet Abbreviation: options that you can choose (Like a template) § EX: when you type in html, and there's an option that pops up <html></html>
-		○ Tip 1: If you want to multiply headers, sections, main, etc., type in the name (header*3) and it will produce three separate sections!
-		○ Tree: Displays the description and display of the area of your file explorer.
+- tree: Displays the description and display of the area of your file explorer.
-                		Understanding a Text Editor:
-		- This has the ability to help you with writing and managing text and is involved with building a website.
-		- A text editor also has the capability to program HTML and CSS with less strain, through features such as text and syntax highlighting, color, coordination, themes, and extensions.
-		- Some VERY IMPORTANT rules to follow is to always save your data, all of it.
-		- In the text editor, you will find your HTML files being classified as index.html, and CSS files being classified as style.css.
-		- There are plenty of third parties to choose from!!

-		- Now you have the actual Terminals, varies between each computer, and the installation process will be explained in the module provided in canvas.
-Only thing you need to be mindful of in your notes is how to make your terminal a shortcut in your desktop!